-Charlie Brooker's Netflix dystopia is back soon
+Charlie Brooker's Netflix dystopia returns on December 29

 In terms of on-the-nose cultural commentary and doomy messages about our crippling addiction to technology, nothing comes close to Black Mirror.
 Each episode is a mortifying glimpse into our collective future, and some seemingly outlandish concepts have even come true (David Cameron, we’re looking at you…) The Charlie Brooker creation has an uncanny ability to predict the years ahead.
 So if you’re looking for a cheat-guide glimpse into 2021, 3021, or a time when we all live on Mars because we had to escape robotic killer bees, you’ll be pleased to know Black Mirror’s coming back very soon for series four.